akhil-prem/akhil-prem/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Graduated in Electronics and communication from AWH Engineering College, Calicut
+- 🎓 &nbsp; Graduated with a Btech degree in electronics and communication from AWH Engineering College, Calicut.
-- 💼 &nbsp; Currently working as a Full Dtack Developer in Abaci Technologies pvt ltd, Calicut.
+- 💼 &nbsp; My current position is Full Stack Developer at Abaci Technologies pvt ltd, Calicut.

 <h3> 🛠 &nbsp;Tech Stack</h3>